-Since our beginning in 1986, we have compiled an extensive device control database that covers over 922,000 individual device functions and approximately 7,300 unique consumer electronic brands.
+Since our beginning in 1986, we have compiled an extensive device control database that covers nearly one million individual device functions and approximately 7,900 unique consumer electronic brands.
 QuickSet®, our proprietary software, can automatically detect, identify and enable the appropriate control commands for home entertainment, automation and appliances like air conditioners.
 Our library is regularly updated with new control functions captured directly from devices, remote controls and manufacturer specifications to ensure the accuracy and integrity of our database and control engine.
 Our universal remote control library contains device codes that are capable of controlling virtually all set-top boxes, televisions, audio components, DVD players, Blu-Ray players, and CD players, as well as most other remote controlled home entertainment devices and home automation control modules worldwide.

 With the wider adoption of more advanced control technologies, emerging RF technologies, such as RF4CE, Bluetooth, and Bluetooth Smart have increasingly become a focus in our development efforts.
-Several new platforms released in 2015 utilize RF to effectively implement popular features like voice search.
+Several new recently released platforms utilize RF to effectively implement popular features like voice search.

 We operate as one business segment.
-We have twenty-two international subsidiaries located in Argentina, Brazil, British Virgin Islands, Cayman Islands, France, Germany, Hong Kong (3), India, Italy, Japan, Mexico, the Netherlands, People's Republic of China (5), Singapore, Spain and the United Kingdom.
+We have 23 international subsidiaries located in Argentina, Brazil, British Virgin Islands, Cayman Islands, France, Germany, Hong Kong (3), India, Italy, Japan, Mexico, the Netherlands, People's Republic of China (6), Singapore, Spain and the United Kingdom.

-To recap our results for 2015:
+To recap our results for 2016:

-- Net sales increased 7.2% to \$602.8 million in 2015 from \$562.3 million in 2014. - Our gross margin percentage decreased from 29.7% in 2014 to 27.7% in 2015. - Operating expenses, as a percent of sales, decreased from 22.4% in 2014 to 21.8% in 2015 - Operating income decreased 13.0% to \$35.9 million in 2015 from \$41.3 million in 2014, and our operating margin percentage decreased to 5.9% in 2015, compared to 7.3% in 2014. - Our effective tax rate decreased to 18.9% in 2015 from 19.6% in 2014.
+- Net sales increased 8.1% to \$651.4 million in 2016 from \$602.8 million in 2015. - Our gross margin percentage decreased from 27.7% in 2015 to 25.2% in 2016. - Operating expenses, as a percent of sales, decreased from 21.8% in 2015 to 21.3% in 2016 - Operating income decreased 29.3% to \$25.4 million in 2016 from \$35.9 million in 2015, and our operating margin percentage decreased to 3.9% in 2016, compared to 5.9% in 2015. - Our effective tax rate increased to 19.1% in 2016 from 18.9% in 2015.

-Our strategic business objectives for 2016 include the following:
+Our strategic business objectives for 2017 include the following:

-- continue to develop and market the advanced remote control products and technologies our customer base is adopting; - continue to broaden our home control and automation product offerings; - further penetrate international subscription broadcasting markets; - acquire new customers in historically strong regions; - · increase our share with existing customers; and - continue to seek acquisitions or strategic partners that complement and strengthen our existing business.
+- continue to develop and market the advanced remote control products and technologies our customer base is adopting; - continue to broaden our home control and automation product offerings; - further penetrate international subscription broadcasting markets; - · acquire new customers in historically strong regions; - · increase our share with existing customers; and - continue to seek acquisitions or strategic partners that complement and strengthen our existing business.